 Understanding Market, Limit, and Stop Orders For Cryptocurrencies like Bitcoin on Exchanges Like GDAX

 The concept of order books on an exchange: An exchange (like GDAX or Kraken) allows you to trade coins with other users.
-Essentially everyone places buy or sell orders on an order book (BTC/USD, LTC/ETH, BTC/ETH, etc), and those orders are filled when buyers and sellers are matched up at the current market price.
+Essentially everyone places buy or sell orders on an order book (trading “pairs” like: BTC/USD, LTC/ETH, BTC/ETH, etc), and those orders are filled when buyers and sellers are matched up at the current market price.

-TIP: Slippage can occur with market and stop orders.
+TIP: Slippage can occur with market and stop orders, those orders typically also have higher fees.
 Due to this, you’ll almost always want to place limit orders when trading cryptocurrency.
 This only applies to exchanges like GDAX where one has a choice between order types, it doesn’t apply to buying at the market price via an entity like Coinbase.
+This also applies more in volatile markets (as the more volatile a market, the more risk of slippage).

 What is a market order?
-A market order is the easiest trade to do, but in-trade generally involves extra fees (see for example maker / taker fees that don’t apply to limit orders).
-When you buy/sell via a market order you’ll buy/sell cryptocurrency at the market price plus a fee if applicable immediately (you are matched up with one or more other buyers/sellers via the exchange you are trading on until your order is filled at or around the current market price).
-This can backfire when there the market is volatile, as you can end up buying a lower or higher price than expected, but when the market is active you’ll typically buy at or close to the market price (maybe a few pennies USD off the price you hit buy at).
+A market order is the easiest trade to do, but in-trade generally involves extra fees (again, see maker vs. taker fees).
+When you buy/sell via a market order you’ll buy/sell cryptocurrency at the market price plus a fee if applicable immediately (you are matched up with one or more other buyers/sellers via the exchange you are trading on until your order is filled at or around the current market price; you are buying limit orders).
+This can backfire when there the market is volatile, as you can end up buying a lower or higher price than expected, but when the market is active and steady you’ll typically buy at or close to the market price (maybe a few pennies USD off the price you hit buy at).
 TIP: Market orders may be partially “filled” at several prices.
-ADVICE: Use a market order when the price is going up or down really quick and you want to jump on or off (trying to set a limit order during a bull run or a crash can be more trouble than its worth).
+ADVICE: Use a market order when the price is going up or down really quick and you want to jump on or off (trying to set a limit order during a bull run or a crash can be more trouble than its worth; the slippage will often pay for itself in a bull run or crash in which a limit is near impossible to place and fill effectively).

 The winner: There is a time and place for every order type (even the odd stop-buy).
 For example, you’ll generally want to place sell-stop orders as a backup plan (even though ideally you don’t want them to actually trigger).
 Likewise, you’ll sometimes want to do a market order despite the fees and slippage risks.
 However, in general, limit orders should be your bread and butter due to their reduced fees and lack of slippage (especially if you are buying/selling something with a low volume of trading or a volatile price).